 The Finger Lakes Boating Museum (FLBM) is a non-profit 501(c)(3) tax-exempt designated charitable educational organization.
 The FLBM's tax I.D.
 (EIN) is #16-1542277 and donations are tax deductible as allowable by law.
 Besides memberships and general donations, below are many ways to give to the Museum that could benefit all involved!
 As always, please consult with your financial advisor.

 Donor Advised Funds are the fastest-growing giving method and tax-efficient way to manage charitable donations.
 Donor Advised Funds allow donors to make a charitable contribution, receive an immediate tax deduction, and then recommend grants from the fund over time.

-Grants made to FLBM through Donor Advised Funds can be designated for FLBM to use wherever the need is greatest or aligned with areas that match our supporters’ interests.
+Grants made to FLBM through Donor Advised Funds can be designated for FLBM to use wherever the need is greatest or aligned with areas that match supporters’ interests.